Buckaroo-0-2/Anonymous-Repository-Convert/README.md

 Convert an existing repository to an anonymous reposity with new user, email, and merge messages.

 ## Problem
-You may find you have some code you would like to share publicly, but do not want to expose your existing public profile.
+You may find you have some code you would like to share publicly.

+The code exists on a profile you do not want to expose publicly.

 The user, email, and merge commit messages show the information of the existing public profile.